sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

     `CRUD is an acronym`_ for "Create, Read, Update and Delete"

-The ``CRUDController`` is no different from any other Symfony2 controller, meaning that you have all the usual options available to you, like getting services from the Dependency Injection Container (DIC).
+The ``CRUDController`` is no different from any other Symfony controller, meaning that you have all the usual options available to you, like getting services from the Dependency Injection Container (DIC).